The Nature of the Beast (album)

 The Nature of the Beast is the ninth studio album by Canadian rock band April Wine, released in 1981.
 The album was recorded at Le Manoir Studios, in the village of Shipton-on-Cherwell, in Oxfordshire, England following the band's 1980 European tour.
-This album was April Wine's commercial peak, certified Platinum in the US and reaching #24 on the Billboard 200 album chart.
+This album was April Wine's commercial peak, certified Platinum in the US and reaching No. 24 on the Billboard 200 album chart.

-"Just Between You and Me" became April Wine's most successful single, reaching #21 on the Billboard Hot 100 singles chart, #11 on Billboards Top Tracks chart, and #22 on the Canadian RPM charts.
+"Just Between You and Me" became April Wine's most successful single, reaching No. 21 on the Billboard Hot 100 singles chart, No. 11 on Billboards Top Tracks chart, and No. 22 on the Canadian RPM charts.

-April Wine's version of the Lorence Hud song "Sign of the Gypsy Queen" also became a moderate hit, reaching #57 on the Billboard Hot 100, #19 on the Top Tracks chart, and #40 in Canada.
-Hud's original version of the song had also been a hit single in Canada in 1972 (#16 RPM charts).
+April Wine's version of the Lorence Hud song "Sign of the Gypsy Queen" also became a moderate hit, reaching No. 57 on the Billboard Hot 100, No. 19 on the Top Tracks chart, and No. 40 in Canada.
+Hud's original version of the song had also been a hit single in Canada in 1972 (No. 16 RPM chart).

-The first track on the album, "All Over Town" also received airplay on album-oriented rock radio stations, charting at #29 on the Top Tracks chart.
+The first track on the album, "All Over Town" also received airplay on album-oriented rock radio stations, charting at No. 29 on the Top Tracks chart.

-The tenth track on the album "Bad Boys" was used in the First Episode of the twelve season of Supernatural, recapping the events of the previous season.
+The tenth track on the album "Bad Boys" was used in the first episode of the twelfth season of Supernatural, recapping the events of the previous season.